cknips/b3form/README.md

   - `:disabled` taking a boolean value
   - `:size` taking `'input-sm'` or `'input-lg'` for input fields and `'btn-xs'`, `'btn-sm'` and `'btn-lg'` for buttons
+  - `:checked` taking a boolean value (can only be set on radio buttons)